webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 ```

 To the [`vertex`](GPUVertexState) entry of the [`pipeline` descriptor](GPURenderPipelineDescriptor)
-we added a `buffers` array which is used to describe how to pull data out of a 1 or more vertex buffers.
+we added a `buffers` array which is used to describe how to pull data out of 1 or more vertex buffers.
-For the first and only buffer, we set an `arrayStride` in number of bytes. a *stride* in this case is
+For our first and only buffer, we set an `arrayStride` in number of bytes. a *stride* in this case is
 how many bytes to get from the data for one vertex in the buffer, to the next vertex in the buffer.

 <div class="webgpu_center"><img src="resources/vertex-buffer-one.svg" style="width: 1024px;"></div>